 - If you want to brush up on your knowledge of the EU in preparation for a competition, you may find our Easy reading corner helpful.

 Check the EU Careers website for up-to-date news on forthcoming competitions.
 You can apply online there.

-The European Personnel Selection Office (EPSO) will announce translator competitions in July for:
+The European Personnel Selection Office (EPSO) has launched translator competitions for: